Setting the Stage

-Building Redis from scratch sounds intimidating, but here’s the secret: Redis is actually a surprisingly simple piece of software at its core.
-It’s a simple TCP server that reads commands, manipulates data structures in memory, and sends responses back.
-That’s it.
+Building Redis from scratch might sound intimidating (well I was intimtidated when i started), but here’s the secret: Redis is actually a surprisingly simple piece of software at its core.
+Let’s break it down.

 Let’s start with understanding what redis actually is.
-Redis is an in-memory data store used as a database, cache, and message broker.
+This is what google gave me.

-Core idea: data lives in RAM, so reads/writes are extremely fast (microsecond latency).
+Core idea: Data lives in RAM, so reads/writes are extremely fast (microsecond latency, infact a single redis server can handle 100,000 queries per second).

 Common use cases: